jhale/selected-topics-in-mmcs/README.md

 developments, and to see how those advances have influenced modern industrial practice.
 The course and its content will be student-led following the framework outlined below.

-#### Teaching units

-Following the rules set out by the Vice Rectorate for Academic Affairs the course will be taught as a continuous block of 2 TUs of 45 minutes beginning 15 minutes after the scheduled start in the ACME system.

 ### Assessment